-Even when the berries aren’t their best, what I love about these Berry Crisp Parfaits is you can use frozen raspberries and blueberries.
-That means you can enjoy them all year round!
+Even when the berries aren’t in season, what I love about these Berry Parfaits is that you can use frozen raspberries and blueberries.
+That means you can enjoy these treats all year round!

 My photos have been getting a once over, too.
 Again, it’s one of those tasks I have been meaning to tackle, and avoiding, because the sheer number is daunting, but perhaps also out of anxiety of what I may see.
-Going back through my archives, I see some awful pictures.
-And then I do see some good ones.
+Going back through my archives, I see some awful pictures… and then I see some good ones.

-My food has been a joy to capture through a lens, but so are the families who have asked me to capture their special moments.
-And as I went through my catalog of pictures, I realized that the more pictures I made of food and families, the less I have of my own children.
+My food has been a joy to capture through a lens.
+So are the families who have asked me to capture their special moments.
+Going through my catalog of pictures made me realize that the more pictures I make of food and families, the less I take of my own children.
 I need to fix that.

 MORE BERRY RECIPES TO TRY